simphotonics/simulated_annealing/example/SIMULATOR.md

 ![Convergence Graph](https://raw.githubusercontent.com/simphotonics/simulated_annealing/main/example/plots/convergence.svg?sanitize=true)

-The figure above shows the system energy, temperature, and acceptance probability during the annealing process.
+The figure above shows the system energy, min. system energy, temperature, and acceptance probability during the SA process.
 The annealing schedule (blue curve) consists of a monotonically decreasing exponential sequence with 750 elements, start value T<sub>0</sub> = 100 and end value T<sub>n</sub> = 1e-8.
-At high temperatures the algorithm explores the entire search space for the x-coordinate, (-2, 2), and new solutions are accepted with high probability (red dots along the line y = 1).
+At high temperatures the algorithm explores the entire search space for the x-coordinate (values ranging between -2 and 2), and new solutions are accepted with high probability (red dots along the line y = 1).
 As the temperature decreases fewer solutions are accepted and the x-coordinate converges towards 0.5.

 ![System Energy](https://raw.githubusercontent.com/simphotonics/simulated_annealing/main/example/plots/energy.svg?sanitize=true)